 Protecting Your Assets

-“You want to ensure your separate assets remain separate and that you protect your finances from future divorces, future access to someone who’s untrustworthy, and from creditors should [your spouse] have issues with bankruptcy or lawsuits or something like that,” explains Loretta Hutchinson, founder of Financial Divorce Plan LLC, CFP® and Certified Divorce Financial Analyst®.
+“You want to ensure your separate assets remain separate and that you protect your finances from future divorces, future access to someone who’s untrustworthy, and from creditors should (your spouse) have issues with bankruptcy or lawsuits or something like that,” says Loretta Hutchinson, founder of Financial Divorce Plan LLC, and a certified financial planner and certified divorce financial analyst.

-Jennifer Kruger, assistant branch manager of Fidelity Investments’ Park Avenue Investor Center in New York, New York, suggests focusing on the long view in order to start uniting your financial lives.
+Jennifer Kruger, branch manager of Fidelity Investments’ Park Avenue Investor Center in New York City, suggests focusing on the long view in order to start uniting your financial lives.

 Setting goals is an important step to take, Kruger notes.
 Whether these goals are joint financial goals or something you’d like to take on alone, it’s important to work toward a goal and set a plan to do so.
 “You’d be surprised how many people make assumptions about how others think about saving and spending,” she says.

 Her other suggestions include reviewing insurance policies, evaluating whether to purchase additional insurance, creating a will and updating your beneficiaries.